 When submitting surveillance video, please complete the

 Multimedia Memo and submit it along with the multimedia device.
-These devices can be submitted to a local claim centre and the multimedia device will be directed to the handling adjuster/examiner for review.
+These devices can be submitted to a local claim centre and the multimedia device will be directed to the handling claims/recovery specialist for review.

 Pre-qualified PI firms must notify ICBC, in writing, of any changes, by completing the